salmaerraji/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm *~: deletes all files in the current working directory that end with the character ~. mkdir -p welcome/to/school: creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory. ls -mpav \n: lists all the filles and directories of the curent directory, separated by commas, directory names end with a slash, sorted by alpha order, digits come first, and the listing ends with a new line.
+0 string SCHOOL School data
+!:mime School : lines that contains the magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.